View Judy Seifert's Obituary on PJStar.com and share memories

 Judy was the President of her condo complex and enjoyed being the president.
 She was a member of the German Society and Holy Family Catholic Church in Peoria.

-Judy took many bus trips to Memphis, TN, and volunteered at in Peoria.
+Judy took many bus trips to Memphis, TN, and volunteered at St. Jude Children's Hospital in Peoria.
 She loved taking bus trips to different events with her friends and with her great-nephew, Dalton Lohr.
 She enjoyed going to Track and volleyball games to see her great-niece, Madalyn Oltman.
 She also took a trip to Germany with her nephew, Scott Timmerman, and they were the apple of her eye.

 Funeral Mass will be held at 10 a.m.
 Thursday, September 26, 2019, at St. Patrick's Catholic Church in Minonk.
 Franciscan Friars will officiate.
 Visitation will be held on Wednesday, September 25, 2019, from 5 to 7 p.m. at Ruestman-Harris Funeral Home in Minonk, and also from 9 to 9:45 a.m. on Thursday before the funeral mass at the church.
 A prayer service will be held at 4:45 p.m.
 Wednesday, prior to the visitation at the funeral home.
 Burial will be in St. Patrick's Catholic Cemetery in Minonk.